Harajuku & Omotesando [原宿, 表参道]

-Seizo Ota (1893-1977) was the chairman of a life assurance company, and he had collected about 12,000 ukiyoes because he had bemoaned the fact that many excellent ukiyoes had outflowed to foreign countries and we Japanese had been unable to enjoy looking at them in Japan.
+Ota Seizo (1893-1977) was the chairman of a life assurance company, and he had collected about 12,000 ukiyoes because he had bemoaned the fact that many excellent ukiyoes had outflowed to foreign countries and Japanese people had been unable to enjoy looking at them in Japan.

 Then after his death, this museum was founded in 1980 to open them to the public.

 The displaying ukiyoes are changed according to the thema every month.

 Meiji-jingu-mae (●C03 Chiyoda Line, ●F15 Fukutoshin Line)